Optimal Stopping Methodology for the Secretary Problem with Random Queries: Appendix

 The optimal performance, according to optimal stopping theory, can be achieved by the following stopping time

-The previous stopping rule gives the impression that the optimum $\T_{k+1}$ depends on the genie response value $\zeta_{t_k}$.
-However we observe that the only way we can stop is if $z_t=1$ which forces the indicator $\1_{t_{k}+1}^t$ to become 0.
-Consequently, the optimum version of $\T_{k+1}$ is equivalent to
+The previous stopping rule gives the impression that the optimal $\T_{k+1}$ depends on the expert response value $\zeta_{t_k}$.
+However, we observe that the only way we can stop is if $z_t=1$ which forces the indicator $\1_{t_{k}+1}^t$ to become 0.
+Consequently, the optimal version of $\T_{k+1}$ is equivalent to